This ultimate guide to collaboration in the workplace will help leaders:

 Get in the team collaboration mindset

-First you might need to rework your team dynamic into one that encourages collaboration in the workplace.
+First you might need to rework your team dynamic into one that encourages effective collaboration in the workplace.
 That could start with something very basic: creating a positive work environment that reframes how your team thinks about the actual concept of collaboration.

 “I was totally that kid who always got stuck doing all the work on every group project, which really turned me against it for a long time,” says Rachael Maddux, a communications associate at MailChimp. “ ‘Let’s work together’ was just code for ‘You do the work, I’ll play Oregon Trail in the computer lab.’ ”